papermerge/documentation/docs/authentication/oidc/keycloak.md

 ![Login as superuser](../../img/auth/oidc/login-as-bender.gif)

 !!!
-Note
+Warning

     There is a known issue that after successful login - "sign in" view is still shown.
-    As workaround you need to hit browser's refresh button.
+    As workaround you need to hit browser's **refresh** button.

 ## Groups / Permissions

-In this part we will add other users which can sign in using OIDC in {{ extra.project}}.
+In this part we will add less privileged users.
 Users added in this part have limited permissions - they won't be able to add/view/delete other groups and users.
 User permissions are set via groups.
 Each group has a specific set of permissions; if user belongs to a group - he or she has all permissions assigned to respective group.

 For this part to work, make sure you've completed the "superuser" part from above.

 Any other user you will add need to belong to one or more groups.
-In this part we will create one user "leela". "leela" will have all permissions but view/create/delete other users and groups.
+In this part we will create one user "leela". "leela" will have all permissions but view/create/delete for users/groups.

 ### Step 1 - Create Group

-First we need to create a group, we will name it "family", with desired set of permissions.
-You do this in {{ extra.project }} with user "bender" (which is superuser).
+First we need to create group, named "family", with desired set of permissions.
+You do this in {{ extra.project }} with user "bender".

 ![Add family group](../../img/auth/oidc/add-family-group.gif)

+!!!
+Note

+    Group names in Keycloak and in {{ extra.project }} should match.
+    Group <-> Permissions association is created in {{ extra.project }}.
+    User <-> Groups association is created in Keycloak.

 ### Step 2 - Add User